Unix basics

 To find all markdown files in the current directory and subdirectories that contain the word “python”:

-is a command-line utility that searches for files in a directory hierarchy.fd
+findis a command-line utility that searches for files in a directory hierarchy.fdis a simple, fast and user-friendly alternative tofind.

 File manipulation